MicrosoftDocs/azure-docs/articles/data-lake-store/data-lake-store-authenticate-using-active-directory.md

 <properties
-   pageTitle="Authenticate with Data Lake Store using Active Directory | Azure" description="Learn how to authenticate with Data Lake Store using Active Directory" services="data-lake-store" documentationCenter=""
+   pageTitle="Authenticate with Data Lake Store using Active Directory | Microsoft Azure" description="Learn how to authenticate with Data Lake Store using Active Directory" services="data-lake-store" documentationCenter=""